YaleDHLab/dhlab-site/_events/2019-02-22-topic-modeling.md

 Participants who wish to follow along for the hands-on component should bring a laptop with the <a href='https://www.anaconda.com/distribution/' target='_blank'>Anaconda distribution of Python 3</a> installed.
 We will be executing code from a Jupyter notebook.
 No prior Python experience is required.
 For help installing Anaconda, stop by the DHLab's Office Hours Monday through Thursday from 2:00-3:00pm.

-This workshop is open to all Yale students, faculty, and staff, but registration is required.
+This workshop is open to all Yale students, faculty, and staff, but space is limited.
 To register, please visit the <a href='http://schedule.yale.edu/event/5144061' target='_blank'>YUL Instruction calendar</a>.

 Instructors: Douglas Duhaime (DHLab) and Joshua Dull (Digital Scholarship)